Cerebral Palsy is the most common motor disability in childhood and affects

 If you believe your child's cerebral palsy was caused by medical negligence,

-please contact our Philadelphia cerebral palsy attorneys for guidance.
+please contact our Philadelphia medical malpractice lawyers for guidance.
 We welcome clients from Pennsylvania, New Jersey and across

 the United States.
 We can pursue justice on your behalf.